Blevs/blevs/content/blog/clojure-crash-course.md

 these by instead using recursion.
 Lisps tend to have a feature called tail-call optimization that allows us to recur without allocating memory for each function call added to the stack.
-Because Clojure is built on top of Java it does not have this feature, and likely never well.
+Because Clojure is built on top of Java it does not have this feature, and likely never will.

 Instead, it has a `loop` macro that enables us to perform a sort of recursion.
 It takes a vector of variables and expressions, and binds the variables to the values of those expressions, just like `let`.

-Then, in its body, it either evaluates to a value, or calls `recur`. `recur` executes the loop body again, but binds the arguments to the variables.
+Then, in its body, it either evaluates to a value, or calls `recur`. `recur` executes the loop body again, but binds the variables to the arguments.

 ```clojure
 (loop [variable1 expression1